Triangulated categories of relative 1-motives: Motivic -structures

 Write $R$ for either $R_B$ or $R_\ell$ (with the appropriate hypothesis on $S$).
 Then $R\BM\simeq e_!R(\Sigma^\infty_U\BM)$ with $e_!$ the corresponding Grothendieck operations on derived categories of sheaves (by \cite[Theoreme 3.19]{Ayoub_Betti} for $R=R_B$ and \cite[Theoreme 9.7]{Ayoub_Etale} for $R=R_\ell$).
 Since the functor $e_!$ is then $t$-exact for the standard $t$-structures, we only need to show that $R(\Sigma^\infty_U\BM)$ is $t$-positive.
 Let us show that it is in fact in the heart of the standard $t$-structure.
-We can show this separately for $\BM=[L\ra 0]$ and $\BM=[0\ra G]$, i.e., we need to compute $R(\Sigma^\infty L)$ and $R(\Sigma^\infty G[-1])$.
+We can show this separately for $\BM=[L\ra 0]\otimes\BQ$ and $\BM=[0\ra G]\otimes\BQ$, i.e., we need to compute $R(\Sigma^\infty L_{\BQ})$ and $R(\Sigma^\infty G_{\BQ}[-1])$.

 Note that because of the commutation of $R$ with the six operations, localisation and the $t$-exactness of $j_!j^*$ and $i_*i^*$ for the standard $t$-structures, we can always restrict to a non-empty open set of $U$ and argue by noetherian induction.
-We can then assume $U_\red$ to be normal, and then write $L$ as a direct factor of $h_!\BQ_T$ for $h:T\ra U$ finite \'etale.
-Applying again the commutation of $R$ with $h_!$ and the $t$-exactness of $h_!$ for the standard $t$-structures, we conclude that $R(\Sigma^\infty L)$ is in the heart.
+We can then assume $U_\red$ to be normal (since $S$ is assumed japanese), and then write $L$ as a direct factor of $h_!\BQ_T$ for $h:T\ra U$ finite \'etale using Lemma \ref{lemm:permutation_torus}.
+Applying again the commutation of $R$ with $h_!$ and the $t$-exactness of $h_!$ for the standard $t$-structures, we conclude that $R(\Sigma^\infty L_{\BQ})$ is in the heart.

-In the case of $\Sigma^\infty G[-1]$, our claim follows from the computation of the realisation of such a motive in \cite[Proposition 5.1.(2)]{AHPL} (for $R_B$) and \cite[5.2]{AHPL} (for $R_\ell$).
+In the case of $\Sigma^\infty G_{\BQ}[-1]$, our claim follows from the computation of the realisation of such a motive in \cite[Proposition 5.1.(2)]{AHPL} (for $R_B$) and \cite[5.2]{AHPL} (for $R_\ell$).
 This completes the proof. \end{proof}